Joff Ellen: Influence

 In Graham Kennedy's last television interview, on his 60th birthday, he told Ray Martin that in the first few years of IMT, the comedy sketches were mainly devised by Ellen recreating old Tivoli and vaudeville shtick, rather than using new writers.
 Kennedy credited learning a great deal of his physical and visual comedy from Ellen, whom he respected.

 Personal life

-He retired in 1976 and lived in Tarwin Lower, Victoria with his wife, Bernadette.
-The couple were married for 54 years.
+Ellen retired in 1976 and lived in Tarwin Lower, Victoria with his wife, Bernadette.
+The couple were married for 53 years.
+He died in Leongatha hospital after a short illness in 1999, aged 84.